KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 * Set up in a quiet location
 * Use a land line and head set so your hands are free for taking notes
 * Print copies of all study materials
+* Participant names/emails/phone numbers (remote only)
+* URLs for surveys that you’ll need to place in the chat window (remote only)

 Facilitator should (Usability Study Process and Materials Checklist)
 * Put your cell phone on vibrate and within reach in case observers or the participant needs to reach you